Types

 sa.EncryptedText = EncryptedText

-This setup allows you to use the types in migrations like this:
+This allows you to use the types in migrations like this:

 # In generated migration file